reactjs/react.dev/beta/src/pages/apis/style.md

 `style` is used in some examples of this documentaion for demonstration purpose.
 Using the style attribute as the primary means of styling elements is not recommended.

-In most cases, `className` should be used to reference classes defined in an external CSS stylesheet. style is most often used in React applications to add dynamically-computed styles at render time.
+In most cases, `className` should be used to reference classes defined in an external CSS stylesheet. `style` is most often used in React applications to add dynamically-computed styles at render time.

-`style` attribute, can only be passed to the built-in DOM elements only.
+`style` attribute, can only be passed to the built-in DOM elements.

 </Note>